 Local bee hive site opportunities

-If you have some good photos of bees on various flowers and bee swarms that you don’t mid us using we would love to hear from you.
+If you have some good photos of bees including solitary bees, bumble bees and other insect life on various flowers and bee swarms that you don’t mind us using we would love to hear from you.

 Bait hive tips